-Find the perfect laptop for you, using our guide.
+Find the perfect laptop for yourself, using our laptop buying guide.
 We’ll walk you through what to look for in your next laptop, and we’ll help you find the perfect model.

 Laptops have come a long way in recent years, and it’s no surprise that they’re now considered one of the most versatile and convenient pieces of technology a person can own.
 The list below includes some of the best laptops on the market, specifically for doing business and incorporating helpful tech for students to incorporate into their daily studies.